Cyentia Cybersecurity Research Library

 The State of Cloud Native Security Report 2022

-Palo Alto Networks surveyed 3,000 cloud security and DevOps professionals from around the world to gain insight into organizations’ cloud adoption strategies, budgets, experiences, and future plans. (more available)
+Palo Alto Networks surveyed 3,000 cloud security and DevOps professionals from around the world to gain insight into organizations’ cloud adoption strategies, budgets, experiences, and future plans.

 Added: January 20, 2022